j4g3rOS/CV/README.md

 - Implementation of hardened security policies and methodologies for endpoints
 - Standardized deployment of methodologies for various platforms
 - Development of Standard Operational Procedures for Enterprise
 - Led procurement initiatives and vendor relationship / management of hardware / software
+- Oversaw a major refurbishment of college premises, including the implementation of modern IT infrastructure and systems

 ## 🌱 Current Focus